-If you prefer Chinese food and dimsum in a family-style setting, Causeway Seafood Restaurant is a trusted name.
-You can find a wide range of Chinese favorites here, from yang chow fried rice to wonton shrimp noodles.
+If you prefer Chinese food and dim sum in a family-style setting, Causeway Seafood Restaurant is a trusted name.
+You can find many Chinese favorites here, from spicy Gochujang noodles to wonton shrimp noodles.
 They also serve beancurd rolls, tausi-style dishes, white chicken, sweet and sour pork, and egg yolk pie.
-For those who love dimsum, visit Causeway from 2 PM to 6 PM for their half-price deal.
+Visit Causeway from 2 PM to 6 PM for their half-price deal for those who love dim sum.
 The place often gets crowded, which means the service slows down during peak hours.
 Despite this, people keep coming back time and again to enjoy Causeway’s delicious food!

 Cucina di Paulina

 This Italian restaurant with a twist is located in 8 Seas Food Park.
 Just head up the stairs, and you’ll be greeted by this unassuming restaurant that serves creative and delicious food.
-The owner, Bombay Suarez, is actually a wrestler.
-He’s one of the pioneers of PWR (Philippine Wrestling Revolution), and he brings his passion in the PWR ring straight into kitchen of Cucina di Paulina.
-You can see and taste this in dishes like the Pigzza, a putok-batok pizza topped with bacon, chicharon, ham, lechon kawali, Italian sausage, pepperoni, and sisig.
+The owner, Bombay Suarez, is a wrestler.
+He’s one of the pioneers of PWR (Philippine Wrestling Revolution), and he brings his passion for the PWR ring straight into the kitchen of Cucina di Paulina.
+You can see and taste this in dishes like the traditional Neapolitan style pizza and putok-batok pizza topped with bacon, chicharron, ham, Lechon kawali, Italian sausage, pepperoni, and sisig.
 Eat it at your own risk!
 If you’re more of a cheese aficionado than a meat-lover, then the Trio Formaggi is the pizza for you.
 For something lighter, go for the pasta dishes like the Pesto with Shrimp or the Truffled Chicken & Mushroom Alfredo.